Erlangen Program at Large-1: Geometry of Invariants: Space of Cycles

-\begin{Remark} A similar representation of circles by \(2\times 2\) complex matrices which intertwines M\"obius transformations and matrix conjugations was used recently by A.A.~Kirillov~\cite{Kirillov06} in the study of the Apollonian gasket.
+Finally, we may restate the Prop.~\ref{pr:transform-cycles} as an intertwining property. \begin{corollary} Any implementation of cycles shown on~\eqref{eq:cycles-diagram} by the dotted arrow for any combination of \(\sigma\), \(\bs\) and \(s\) intertwines two actions of \(\SL\): by matrix conjugation~\eqref{eq:cycle-transform-short} and M\"obius transformations~\eqref{eq:moebius-def}. \end{corollary} \begin{remark} A similar representation of circles by \(2\times 2\) complex matrices which intertwines M\"obius transformations and matrix conjugations was used recently by A.A.~Kirillov~\cite{Kirillov06} in the study of the Apollonian gasket.
 Kirillov's matrix realisation~\cite{Kirillov06} of a cycle has an attractive ``self-adjoint'' form: